Sonny949/SonnyPetersonT2A2/README.md

 ### Functionality/features

 As stated the two functions are powerboat sales and racing news.
-Features include a fully authenticatable user model with their own user page.
+Features include an authenticatable user model with personal user page, achieved with the Devise gem.
 User details are fully editable through the user page.
 User pages also show data related to the user like their current listings and shipment information.
 The home or root page features a greeting and a hero image, with links to login(or log out if you're logged in), the user account page(if logged in), Racing news index, listing index and a feature for browsing by category.
 Each listing has a show page with the following features:

 - Title of the listing
 - Listing ID